Trudeau: Stop the ratification of CUSMA (the new NAFTA)

 TO: Justin Trudeau, Prime Minister CC: Chrystia Freeland, Minister of International Trade

 But these much-needed improvements from the U.S. will be harder to achieve if Canada ratifies the deal as-is in the coming weeks.

 rights and protections for workers are still inadequate.

-- You will see an
+You will see an

 increase to the cost of prescription drugs.

 Foreign and domestic corporations would be granted greater rights to monitor and change Canadian regulations to their benefit on a wide range of public policies.

-And there’s still a good chance to make the deal better for people and the planet –
+But there is still a chance to make the deal better for people and the planet –